overhangio/tutor-gradebook/README.rst

 This Tutor plugin adds the `Gradebook <https://github.com/edx/frontend-app-gradebook/>`__ microfrontend to an Open edX installation.

-⚠️ THIS IS ALPHA SOFTWARE NOT YET READY FOR RELEASE ⚠️
+⚠️ THIS PLUGIN IS NOW DEPRECATED IN FAVOUR OF THE MFE PLUGIN https://github.com/overhangio/tutor-mfe/ ⚠️

 This plugin has the following limitations: